 Shown here is the hinge inserted and you can see that it protrudes through the leading edge strip.
 This is fine as there’s plenty of gluing surface covered to properly support the hinge.
 In larger planes where less than half of the hinge leaf is covered with balsa, you have to glue in additional material to form a deeper hinge slot pocket.

-For hinges to operate sloothly and not bind, it is important to install all the hinges so they all fall in line with each other.
+For hinges to operate smoothly and not bind, it is important to install all the hinges so they all fall in line with each other.
 This hinge alignment is especially important for longer surfaces like the ailerons on this fun fly airplane.

 With the model all covered and finished, the final step is to insert the hinges and glued them into the movable surfaces.
 Let the glue dry and then apply more glue to the fixed surfaces and insert the hinges into place.
 Being water based adhesive, you can wipe away any glue that seeps out with a damp paper towel.
 Make sure the hinges all line up properly and set the surfaces aside to dry over night.
 When that’s done, go ahead and install all your control linkages and you’re done!